Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

 The main idea of the proof is to show that the maps $\coeff_{\stacked}$ successively intertwine the two multiplication rules for $\ArcalgS[\KBN]_{\Lambda}$ and $\Arcalg_{\Lambda}$.
 Consequently, we compare two intermediate multiplications steps in the following fashion:

-with the notation as in \fullref{subsec:multiplication}.
+with the notation as for the arc algebra multiplication.
 The goal is to show that each such diagram, i.e. for each $\stacked_{l}$ and $\stacked_{l+1}$, commutes.
 Since the multiplication in $\ArcalgS[\KBN]_{\Lambda}$ has always trivial coefficients---up to a factor $\parto$---and

 where $\coeff(\parameterS)$ is the coefficient coming from $\Arcalg_{\Lambda}$, this amounts to prove

 holds up to a factor $\parto$ which always appears on neither side or on both sides of \eqref{eq:show-me-please}.